Use Siri with AirPods on iPhone

 Listen and respond to messages (AirPods Pro and AirPods 2nd generation)

 With Announce Messages, you can hear your messages over your AirPods.
-When your iPhone is locked, your AirPods are connected to it, and a message arrives, a chime sounds and Siri begins to read the message (iOS 13.2).
+When your iPhone is locked, your AirPods are connected to it, and a message arrives, a chime sounds and Siri begins to read the message (iOS 13.2 or later).

-To stop Siri from reading, you can do one of the following:
+To stop Siri from reading, you can do any of the following:

 Say something like “Stop” or “Cancel.”

-Press the Force Sensor on an AirPod (AirPods Pro), or double-tap an AirPod (2nd generation).
+Press the Force Sensor on either of your AirPods Pro, or double-tap either of your AirPods (2nd generation).